Mishar Tatars: Ancestors

 The origin of the Mishar Tatars has remained a point of controversy for years.

-R. G. Muhamedova thought that the main components for their ethnogenesis are Bolgars, Kipchaks, Burtas, and Madjar.
-Her assumption was, that during the collapse of the Golden Horde, the Bolgars who lived on the Sura River ended up in the area where the city of Naruchad was later founded.
-Here, they partially assimilated to the local population and mixed with other Turkic tribes, especially the Kipchaks.

-Researchers such as Velyaminov-Zernov, Radlov and Mozharovski all thought that Mishars were originally a "Tatarized" part of the Finnic Meshchera.
-M. Zekiyev, G. Ahmarov ja A. Orlov all questioned the idea of the Meshchera-theory as such.

-Zekiyev states: "If this theory proves to be true, there must be clear traces of Mordvinic or other Finno-Ugric elements among the Tatars, but there are none".
-Ahmarov also didn't think it was possible that Meshchera could have adopted Tatar language.
-Conversely, he suggested that their ancestors could be "Asian nomads, that flooded Europe and settled in Akhtuba under Golden Horde, and after this, with the lead of Qasim Khan, in the territory of Oka river where they became known by the city name, Gorodets Meshchyorsky.
-(Tatar: Mişär yortı).
+Generally, however, the same ancient tribes are brought up; Burtas, Bulgars, Khazars, Kipchaks / Cumans and Ugrian Magyars.

+Researchers such as Velyaminov-Zernov, Radlov and Mozharovski believed that the Mishar Tatars descended from the "Tatarized" Finno-Ugric Meshchera tribe.
+M. Zekiyev, G. Akhmarov and A. Orlov challenge this idea.
+Zekiyev says: "If this theory (Meschera) turns out to be true, there must be clear traces of Finno-Ugric tribes in the Tatars, but they are not there at all."
+According to historian Damir Khayretdinov, genetic studies seem to also be against this theory.

 The theory of A. Orlov is as follows then: The ancestors of Mishar Tatars are formed by Cumans and Meshchera.
 However, Orlov denies the Finnic background of the tribe.
 He thinks Meshchera was all along a Turkic tribe (Polovtsian), that by Ivan the Terrible, were named as Mari/Tsheremis.
 Orlov states, that Mishars originate from "ancient Meshchera", which is first mentioned in Golden Horde.
 He also proposes, that these Turkic Meshchera largely formed the Don Cossacks, also allegedly known as the "Meschera Cossacks", even before the time of Kasim Khanate.
-These Cossacks then would have ended up in the Khanate, transferred by Vasily I of Moscow.
-Based on Orlov's text, he is not alone with the theory.
 A. Gordeyev connects the formation of Cossacks to Golden Horde and Tatishev made a connection between "Meshchera Tatars" and Don Cossacks.
 Karamzin, according to him, wrote the following: "Cossacks are just Meschera Tatars".
-Orlov also states however, that not all ancestors of Nizhny Novorod Mishars are from Meshchera, rather, some can be traced back to Volga Bulgaria, and others to Siberia.
+Orlov also states, that not all ancestors of Nizhny Novorod Mishars are from Meshchera, rather, some can be traced back to Volga Bulgaria, and others to Siberia.